donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO_full.md

       The oxymoron stays physically impossible, but the new name lets the audience picture it for a moment as an imaginable marvel.
       I think this imaginative license would still make it a Modal-Projection (MP).*

 *Shout-out to my good friend Joshua for the stimulating convo and amazing **Midsummer** example.
-And shout-out to Henry too for the great convos and thoughts on diffusion-based and RL approaches.
+And shout-out to Henry too for the great convos on AGI/ARC and thoughts on diffusion-based and RL approaches.
 And last but not least shoutout to Noel for her core contributions on aesthetics and philosophical insights on creativity and intelligence*